CSC-IU/Metasploit-Lab/README.md

 # Labs

-This is the repository for the nmap lab.
+This is the repository for the Metasploit lab.
 Here we have a basic dockerfile defined that creates an apache 2.0 webserver.
-This is a very basic setup but will showcase some of the capabilities of nmap.
+This is a very basic setup but will showcase some of the capabilities of metasploit.

 Steps to get started:
 1.Clone this repository